Home buyer's Guide to Better Credit

 - Payment History — How many late payments have you made?

 - Ensure that your credit history is correct.
-If you find mistakes on your credit report, contact the bureau asking that the item be removed.
+If you discover mistakes on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.